digital-asset/daml/docs/source/triggers/index.rst

 to the ledger.
 Like ``Scenario`` or ``Update``, you can use ``do`` notation with ``TriggerA``.

-Finally, we can specify the templates that our trigger will operate on.
+We can specify the templates that our trigger will operate on.
 In our case, we will simply specify ``AllInDar`` which means that the trigger will receive events for all template types defined in the DAR.
 It is also possible to specify an explicit list of templates, e.g., ``RegisteredTemplates [registeredTemplate @Original, registeredTemplate @Subscriber, registeredTemplate @Copy]``.
 This is mainly useful for performance reasons if your DAR contains many templates that are not relevant for your trigger.

+Finally, you can specify an optional heartbeat interval at which the trigger will be sent a ``MHeartbeat`` message.
+This is useful if you want to ensure that the trigger is executed at a certain rate to issue timed commands.

 For our DAML trigger, the definition looks as follows: